rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ```
 it is good to know if these approaches are equivalent.
 Any instance of `Alternative` that tries to accumulate failures is likely to have problem satisfying the distribution laws (5,6), as the _rhs_ combines 4 potential failures and _lhs_ combines 3.
-The question is: would you expect (5,6) to hold in the context of error information (e.g. _(mega)parsec_ error messages)?
+The question is: would you expect (5,6) to hold in the context of the error information (e.g. _(mega)parsec_ error messages)?
 My answer is: I do not!
-The end result is that the programmer needs to make an explicit choice between `p1` and `p2` selecting one with a more desirable error output.
+The end result is that the programmer needs to make an explicit choice between `p1` and `p2` selecting one with the more desirable error output.
 I think, that is OK.

 _Pessimist Concerns_: